ndipatri/ComposeZeroTo98/README.md

 >I’m still calling it an ‘end-to-end’ test because we want to ***mock NOTHING internal*** to our application, just the network call itself.

->Let’s take a ***look back at the ParticleAPI*** dependency that we’re injecting into our FirstFragment because this is where we make our network call.
+>Let’s take a ***look back at the ParticleAPI*** dependency that we’re injecting into our MainActivity because this is where we make our network call.

 ## Step 4 - Look at ParticleAPI in DaggerComponent